The market needs to recognise that our experience of home has changed

 But despite this, WFH has been the biggest story of 2020 and all surveys on how attitudes might change post-pandemic come to more or less the same conclusion – that people want to continue working from home, at least part time.
 And bosses agree.
 After a worry that productivity would be adversely affected by WFH, there is no such evidence, In fact. the reverse may be true.

-That’s why we chose working from home as the theme for the inaugural Davidson Prize.
+That’s why working from home is the theme for the inaugural Davidson Prize.
 It seems highly relevant to what people are experiencing right now and more importantly it’s a theme that speaks about how we could live in the future.